ha5dzs/optitrack-motive-file-converter/README.md

 # How do I use this externally?

 Super simple: you assemble the string you want to execute first, and you use your own environment's method to call it.
-For instance in Matlab, will will be something like this:
+For instance in Matlab, will be something like this:
 ```
 system(Y:/converter/converter.exe "D:/my_data/take05.tak" "D:/my_data/take05.csv");
 ```